Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### Markdown

-- Markdown doesn't have codes akin to HTML or rich-text formats (e.g. for non-breaking elements).
+- Markdown doesn't have codes akin to HTML or rich-text formats (to begin with essential non-breaking elements).
-- Native markdown tables are intended for little portions of data.
+- Native markdown tables are intended for little portions.
 - There are no variables in markup (Remember it's plain text.)

 ### Git

-- The saddest experience is that no shared content and snippets can be included but <samp>copy-paste</samp>.\
+<b>The saddest experience:</b> you can't include shared content and snippets but <samp>copy-paste</samp>.\
-(While elementary repositories share common headers and footers for READMEs.)
+(While even elementary repositories have common headers and footers of READMEs.)

+Next

 - GitHub removes styles, classes, and most other formatting.\
-(Thus there are always borders in both markdown and HTML tables).
+(Thus there are always borders in both "marked down" and HTML-made tables).
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
 - Many (if not most) Q&A tricks for markdown won't work on Git.
 - It's easier to list what the GitHub site editor has (few shortcut keys) rather than what's wanted: toolbars, context menus, auto-saving, and so on.